AdobeDocs/commerce-webapi/src/pages/rest/tutorials/orders/order-admin-token.md

 **Payload:**

-This section lists the information that is sent to Magento.
-All payload samples are valid and can be copied and pasted into your calls, but you might need to change the `id` values that Magento returns.
+This section lists the information that is sent to Commerce.
+All payload samples are valid and can be copied and pasted into your calls, but you might need to change the `id` values that Commerce returns.

 **Response:**

-This section lists the information that Magento sends to the REST client.
+This section lists the information that Commerce sends to the REST client.
 These values are often referenced in other steps in the tutorial.
-The values Magento returns might be different than the values listed in the examples provided in this tutorial.
+The values Commerce returnsmight be different than the values listed in the examples provided in this tutorial.

 ### Get the admin authorization token

 In a production environment, you would typically [create an integration](/get-started/create-integration) and supply the integration token with any REST call that requires admin privileges.
-The token allows Magento to verify that the caller is authorized to access a system resource.
+The token allows Commerce to verify that the caller is authorized to access a system resource.

 Here, we will supply an admin token instead.
 To get a token, you must have 2FA configured.
 This tutorial assumes that you are using Google Authenticator as your 2FA solution.
 The endpoint and payload will be different for other 2FA solutions.
 See [Two-Factor Authentication](https://devdocs.magento.com/guides/v2.4/security/two-factor-authentication.html) for more information.